Members – Tilly Cash, Martha Woods, Nell Barbour, Pennamma Paise, Teresa Davis, Helen Armstrong, Ivy Vance, Breege McEldowney, Tom Hannon.

 Legion of Mary

-Members – Father Paul Strain, Father Paul Morely, Canon Brendan Murray, Maurice Jordan, Michael Devine, Mark Laverty, Mark Mooney, Sister Therese, Breege McEldowney, Patricia McGuinness, Nuala Prince, Ann D’Arcy, Claire McCusker, Matthew Parish, Nuala Moore, Patsy Gillen, Bernadette Cunningham, Sister Camilla Flynn
+Members – Father Paul Strain, Father Paul Morely, Canon Brendan Murray, Peter Bannon, Siobhan Harding, Mark Laverty, Trisha Nolan, Patricia McGuinness, Nuala Prince, Ann D’Arcy, Claire McCusker, Matthew Parish, Nuala Moore, Patsy Gillen, Bernadette Cunningham

 Article 14 in the ‘Constitution On The Sacred Liturgy’ states: “All the faithful should be led to the full, conscious and active participation of Liturgical celebrations which the nature of the Liturgy itself requires and which, in virtue of their baptism, is the right and duty of the Christian people, ‘a chosen race, a royal priesthood, a holy nation, God’s own people’”.